kwerty/DviZe.Hid.Win/docs/HidEnumerator.md

 Subscribes to HID device events.

-`callback` will be invoked once for each currently mounted device, and again any time a device is mounts or dismounts in future.
+`callback` will be invoked once for each currently mounted device, and again any time a device is mounted or dismounted in future.
 Callbacks are invoked one at a time, never concurrently.

 Dispose the returned `IDisposable` to unsubscribe.